stendler/ignition-combustion-template/README.md

-This repository contains a template configuration to initially setup a machine using [ignition](https://en.opensuse.org/Portal:MicroOS/Ignition) & [combustion](https://en.opensuse.org/Portal:MicroOS/Combustion), and a script to generate a configuration from based on a `.env` file.
+This repository contains a template configuration to initially setup a machine using [ignition](https://en.opensuse.org/Portal:MicroOS/Ignition) & [combustion](https://en.opensuse.org/Portal:MicroOS/Combustion), and a script to generate a configuration based on a `.env` file.

-This configuration can then be [embedded into a qcow2 image](https://www.matthiaspreu.com/posts/fedora-coreos-embed-ignition-config/) and tested with qemu, or further modified to your liking, or put on a USB-drive with the label `ignition` to be supplied to a system on its first boot.
+This configuration can then be [embedded into a qcow2 image](https://www.matthiaspreu.com/posts/fedora-coreos-embed-ignition-config/) or iso and tested with qemu, or further modified to your liking, or put on a USB-drive with the label `ignition` to be supplied to a system on its first boot.